 - Write it down – My number one favourite trick: carry a notebook, have good lists, etc. I carry a small 2 X 4 inch notepad and a Pilot G-2 Mini pen in my wallet.
 That way, no matter where I am, I can write a quick note to process later.

 - Call yourself – If you’re at the office and want a reminder when you get home, call your home phone and leave a message.
-Also, as a variation on trick number two, you could also leave recorded messages via cell phone if you didn’t have a hand-held recorder.

 - Send yourself an e-mail – This trick can work a couple of ways.
 You can use it in much the same way as calling yourself.
 I will often send a quick e-mail from home to work as a reminder of something I can only do from the office or during work hours.
 As well, most calendar software or services can send a reminder of a scheduled event via e-mail.
 When you enter calendar data, use the settings that send an e-mail reminder.

 - Use sticky notes – My wife’s favourite is the sticky note.
 She keeps them everywhere.
 She writes her errand list on a note and sticks it to the dashboard of the car as a reminder.
 Bathroom mirrors, fridge doors, outside doors and briefcases are all fair game for one of her sticky reminders.

 - Have a place for things – Those things that need “regular” remembering -car keys, wallet, glasses, cell phone, etc.- are easy to recall if they are in the same place every time.
 Hang your keys by the door.
 Take them from the hook as you leave and hang them up as soon as you return.
 Dresser tops, purses, briefcases, hooks are all good places to keep those things you need frequently.